gitlabhq/gitlabhq/doc/ci/environments.md

 after initial deployment.

-All deployments to an environment are shown directly on the monitoring dashboard, which allows easy correlation between any changes in performance and a new version of the app, all without leaving GitLab.
+All deployments to an environment are shown directly on the monitoring dashboard, which allows easy correlation between any changes in performance and new versions of the app, all without leaving GitLab.

 ![Monitoring dashboard](img/environments_monitoring.png)